asteine8/Mira-CISC187-Alexandra/W1/WeekOneResponse.md

 Since you don't need to shift any elements, it would only take **one operation**

 ### Deletion at the beginning of the array
-If you delete the first element of an array, it takes one operation for the deletion and 99 to shift every other element down to compensate for a totoal of **100 operations**
+If you delete the first element of an array, it takes one operation for the deletion and 99 to shift every other element down to compensate for a total of **100 operations**

 ### Deletion at the end of the array
 There is no need to shift any of the other elements of the array so this would only take **one operation** for the deletion